Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 * An admin site for ingesting/inspecting/configuring your dataset on the fly
 * Running a Retrieval Augmented Generation (RAG) solution locally, as a Docker container

 *Have you seen [ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search demo](https://github.com/Azure-Samples/azure-search-openai-demo)?
 If you would like to play with prompts, understanding RAG pattern different implementation approaches and similar demo tasks, take a look at that repo.
 Note that the demo in that repo should not be used in Proof of Concepts (POCs) that later will be adapted for production environments.
-Instead, consider the use of this repo and follow the [Best Practices-TBD](TBD-link)*
+Instead, consider the use of this repo and follow the best practices outlines in this repo.

 Here is a comparison table with a few features offered by Azure, an available GitHub demo sample and this repo, that can provide guidance when you need to decide which one to use: